-Here’s a list of things you’ll need to tackle chiggers:
+Here’s a list of things you’ll need for your chigger control exercise:

 - Repel: Plant-Based Lemon Eucalyptus Insect Repellent

 - Diatomaceous earth

-- Full-sleeved clothing, wear long pants tucked into your socks and tops made of tightly-woven fabric to minimise areas of exposed skin.
+- Full-sleeved clothing, wear long pants tucked into your socks and tops made of tightly-woven fabric to minimize areas of exposed skin

-- Sulfur pellets (if you’re choosing this method)
+- Sulfur powder (if you’re choosing this method as an insect repellent)